 Buy the Book: Amazon, Barnes & Noble, ITunes, Smashwords, Kobo

 The Great Dragon, the devoted companion of the Emperor, has been murdered.
 Left behind was a single offspring: her egg.
 The Emperor sends a message to his most trusted old soldier, asking him to take the egg out of their lands for safekeeping.
 But Guan Tao is not the man he used to be.
 Taking on this mission for the emperor would be a death sentence, leaving his daughters and toddler son unprotected in the world.

 His eldest daughter, Lin, refuses to let her father risk his life for the sake of the family's honor.
 Stealing his armor and his horse, she disguises herself as a man and takes on the mission in her father's place.
 Leaving her country, she finds herself in a strange land, with strange dragons.
 But trouble has followed her...

 Dirkan Grieghern is searching for an escaped prisoner when he stumbles upon a most extraordinary scene: a group of mercenaries surrounding a single soldier.
 His first instinct is to leave the humans to settle the business among themselves, but when he realizes that the soldier is a female--and wounded--his instincts demand that he protect her.

 Lin is grateful for the dragon's interference, but is startled when he soon shifts into the most handsome man she has ever seen.
-Weak and wounded, she allows him to take her, along with the dragon's egg, back to her home.
+Weak and wounded, she allows him to take her, along with the dragon's egg, back to his home.
 But as she recovers, other emotions and attractions soon flare to life between them.